leieric/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a senior undergraduate student at Cornell University, majoring in Electrical and Computer Engineering, and minoring in Mathematics and Computer Science.
-I currently work with [Prof. Christoph Studer](https://www.ece.cornell.edu/faculty-directory/christoph-studer) in the [VLSI Information Processing Group](http://vip.ece.cornell.edu).
-I will start my Ph.D. at Penn in fall 2020.
+I am an incoming Ph.D. student at the University of Pennsylvania in the Electrical and Systems Engineering department.
+I received my B.S. from Cornell University in May 2020, where I majored in Electrical and Computer Engineering, with minors in Mathematics and Computer Science.
+At Cornell, I worked with [Prof. Christoph Studer](https://www.ece.cornell.edu/faculty-directory/christoph-studer) in the [VLSI Information Processing Group](http://vip.ece.cornell.edu).